 Housing for Persons with AIDS (HOPWA).
 The President requested \$260 million for HOPWA in FY2001, up \$28 million from the \$232 million enacted last year.
 HOPWA provides grants to states, localities and nonprofit organizations to meet the housing need of individuals with HIV/AIDS and their families.
-The Administration says that with recent medical advances, individuals with AIDS are living longer, which puts additional economic stress on families and supportive institutions.
-The requested additional funds for FY2001 would provide 5,100 more units with short-term rental assistance, bringing the total to about 50,000 units nationally.
-The Center for Disease Control estimates that there are between 650,000 and 900,000 Americans living with the HIV infection.
+The Administration claimed that with recent medical advances, individuals with AIDS are living longer, which puts additional economic stress on families and supportive institutions.
+The requested additional funds for FY2001 were estimated to provide 5,100 more units with short-term rental assistance, bringing the total to about 50,000